linepogl/impartial-pipes/README.md

 ->to(p_filter(static fn (int $x) => $x % 2 === 1))
 ->to(p_map(static fn (int $x) => $x * $x))
 ```

-### Features

-1. Consistent interface: always one argument expected to be passed by the pipe operator.
-2. Type checking with phpstan and generics.
-3. Immutability and lazy evaluation.
-4. Iterating with rewindable generators without creating copies of the data.
-Fallback to array functions when no copies are involved.
-5. 100% test coverage.

 # Full Reference